 Next, think about someone you know who is outgoing, expressive, and often considered the life of the party.
 Their personality tends to be “the more the merrier”, they love social gatherings and parties, and they easily make friends wherever they go.
 Chances are good that this person is an extrovert, (or at least leans towards extroversion on the spectrum).

 And then there’s the ambivert.
-This person sometimes prefers large social gathering but other times, they prefer a quiet evening at home.
+This person sometimes prefers large social gatherings but other times, they prefer a quiet evening at home.
 They might enjoy conversing with people and making new friends but on other occasions, they prefer being alone with a book or a project.

 Remember: Think spectrum!